trip5/EspHome-VFD-Clock/README.md

 This driver may actually support more Futaba VFDs than the 8-MD-06INKM, but certain parts may need updating to function correctly.

 Please note also some of the sections of this driver are untested.
 For example, the displays have a reset pin and I'm not entirely certain what it actually does, despite being in the code.
-The connection exists as a solder point on the VFD Clock but it is open...
+The connection exists as a solder point on the VFD Clock but it is open.

 ### Characters